Serving the Metropolitan Area

 Environmental tinkering almost always results in disaster... any kid who's grown up on mutant monster movies… from them first black n' white Godzillas, Rodans and Mothras to Jurassic Park VI – Chaos in Cleveland with that guy from the Porky’s series… he’ll tell you that.
 There's something in a body wants to play God, but always ends up playing Frankenstein!

-We seldom think about environmental destruction or depletion except when Hollywood tells us we'll end up eating bugs and algae (or even Charlton Heston) out of the of the overpopulation.
+We seldom think about environmental destruction or depletion except when Hollywood tells us we'll end up eating bugs and algae (or even Charlton Heston) out of the of the overpopulation or Al Gore, as he did last week, comes back from Shanghai, or wherever he’s been Goring, to remind us that the toxic smoke from Western wildfires is turning our atmosphere into an open sewer.
 We'll all get drownt or whomped with giant meteors, volcanoes will erupt in downtown LA.
 Wolves will prowl.
-Lori Loughlin will get another TV show and we’ll twitter and chatter away about it on cellphones that, like as not, contribute to brain cancer.
+Amber Heard will get another TV show and we’ll twitter and chatter away about it on cellphones that, like as not, contribute to brain cancer.

 Back in the disco years, we counted spotted owls and plotted to bring back the wolves and buffalo to public places.
 America ranked Number One by almost all standards known to man or beast so, to prove we were not only richer, smarter and healthier but also more sensitive; we wore sweaters and China Gore invented Earth Days, where plenty of bad folksinging happened.

 Mostly, thanks to them shiekhs of Araby taking us down a notch, we started thinking... if only for a few years... that so many people doing so many wrong things at the same time might have an impact on our survivability.
-Then our own oil sheikhs took them others down a peg what with the frackin’ and crackin’ of oil sands and things oozed back to the old normality.
+Then our own oil sheikhs took them others down a peg what with the frackin’ and crackin’ of oil sands, Russia gas spigot dried up with the war in Ukraine, and things oozed back to old normalities.

 "The spotted owls in the Northwest should not cost the timbermen 30,000 jobs.
 If all the spotted owls did die off, we would just have to breed more cats to catch the mice."

-It almost pained me to tell him that Bucky was dead... but I had to do my Bad Christian duty!
+It almost pained me to tell him that Bucky was dead... even back then... but I had to do my Bad Christian duty!

 That iceberg drifting up almost to Buenos Aires, now, is still twice the size of Rhode Island.
 France is running out of frogs, Mexico is running out of butterflies, Florida is running out of sharks and the vast powers of official environmental communitarianism get focused on this poor Jersey schnook, as killed a rat with a broomstick.
 He's waiting on six months' jail because, as the local prosecuting Humane Society contends, he should've caught the rodent alive and "set it free in a nature environment."
 In New Jersey!